New Lower Bounds for van der Waerden Numbers Using Distributed Computing

-Second, we used the Cyclic Zipper Method of Herwig et al \cite{HerwigHLM07}, a method that doubles the length of a sequence generated by Rabung's method by interleaving it with itself after being spread, turned, and shifted.
-That is, given a $k$-coloring $\chi$ of $1\ldots p-1$, construct a zipped coloring $\chi_z$ of $1\ldots 2p-2$ such that $\chi_z(2i)=\chi(i)$ for $i$ in $1\ldots p-1$.
-This determines the even positions of $\chi_z$.
-For $i$ in $\dfrac{p+1}{2} \ldots p-1$, let $\chi_z(2(i-\dfrac{p-1}{2})+1) = \chi(i)+k/2 \mod k$.
-For $i$ in $1 \ldots \dfrac{p-1}{2}$, let $\chi_z(2(i+\dfrac{p-1}{2})+1) = \chi(i)+k/2 \mod k$.\footnote{For code zip a coloring, see https://github.com/mlotts/van-der-waerden-zipper/blob/master/zipper/zipperFinal.c.} \footnote{In Table 2, lower bounds based on this method are marked Z. In some cases, Herwig et al \cite{HerwigHLM07} and Rabung and Lotts \cite{RabungL12} were able to zip a certificate twice and quadruple its length.
-In Table 2, these are marked ZZ.} We used this method for $k$ up to 18 based on primes up to 40 million and $r$ up to 10, using code shared by Rabung and Lotts \cite{RabungL12}.\footnote{It can be found at: https://github.com/mlotts/van-der-waerden-zipper.} We did find some lower bounds using this method, but they were outperformed by the method described in the next paragraph.
+The Cyclic Zipper Method doubles the length of a coloring generated with the above method by interleaving it with itself.
+This was inspired by maximal colorings for $W(6,2)$, which were computed in \cite{KourilP08}.\footnote{In Table 2, lower bounds based on this method are marked Z. In some cases, \cite{HerwigHLM07} and \cite{RabungL12} were able to zip a twice and quadruple its length.
+In Table 2, these are marked ZZ.} We checked $k$ up to 18 and $r$ up to 10 with cyclic zipping code shared by Rabung and Lotts \cite{RabungL12}.
+It was terminated after having checked all primes through 40 million, given CPU constraints, and found that improved bounds were no longer being produced.
+This method did recreate already known lower bounds for smaller $k$.

-The third method that we applied was Xu's \cite{Xu2013} multiplying of certificates by applying colors recursively.
-He shows how to use an $s$-coloring and a $t$-coloring to create an $st$-coloring.
-For example, each B in BGGBBGGB is replaced with YRRYYRRY and each G with PVVPPVVP.
-This creates a 4-coloring of $0\ldots63$ that avoids a monochromatic arithmetic progression of length 3 (this is not an improvement on $W(3, 4) = 76$).
-He defines $WR(k, r)$, or the ring van der Waerden number, as a coloring of $\mathbb{Z}_n$, or a van der Waerden number that consider arithmetic progressions modulo $n$, such as $n-3, n-1, 1, 3$.
-He states that if $k\geq3, s\geq2, t\geq2, 5\leq n<WR(k, s)$, and the least prime divisor of $n$ is greater than $k$, then $W(k, st)>n(W(k,t)-1)+1$.
+Tables 1-3 include bounds found through the method of Xu \cite{Xu2013} of applying colorings recursively.
+He defines $WR(k, r)$, or the ring van der Waerden number, as the van der Waerden number over $\mathbb{Z}_p$ for some prime $p$.
+This is taken to mean 1 larger than the largest prime $p$ for which some $r$-coloring over $\mathbb{Z}_p$ contains no monochromatic $k$-length arithmetic progression.
+He shows that if $k\geq3, s\geq2, t\geq1, 5\leq n<WR(k, s)$, then $W(k, st)>p(W(k,t)-1)+1$.
+The case $t=1$ is particularly important; it lets one concatenate $k-1$ copies of a coloring of $\mathbb{Z}_p$.
+This is the concatenation which the power residue method uses, though it is able to add one color to the end.
+Note that throughout the rest of the paper the ring van der Waerden number will be taken to be that over $\mathbb{F}_p$ rather than $\mathbb{Z}_p$.